vogonsorg/q2dos/readme.txt

 * Loading/unloading video driver and game DLLs in DXE3 format.

 What works but needs more testing?
+* 3DFX OpenGL with Voodoo 1, 2, 4, and 5.
+(3 not yet supported).
 * Playing in a Windows 9x DOS box.
 * Modern sound cards like AC'97 or HDA
 * Mouse wheel support. (see info below.)